Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :align: center

-The configuration includes the listen address, the corresponding port, port for web sockets and the authentication secret in the *General* subsection.
+The configuration includes the listen address, the corresponding port, port for WebSockets, authentication secret and several other low level configurations including the LED trigger for the red and green LED.

 WebSockets are used by the browser version of the :ref:`JavaScript bindings <api_bindings_javascript>` to control Bricks and Bricklets.
-More low level configurations can be found in the *Advanced* subsection.
-The LED trigger for the red and green LED can also be set here.

 .. _red_brick_brickv_settings_date: